This topic describes the character set specifications in OceanBase Database.

 Set the client character set.

-When you use the JDBC driver to connect to OceanBase Database, add
+When you use JDBC to connect to OceanBase Database, you can usually add the

-export LANG=zh_CN.GB18030 export LC_ALL=zh_CN.GB18030Modify the character set settings of the terminal to set the character set of the current window to GBK.
-Follow the instructions on the terminal.
+export LANG=zh_CN.GB18030 export LC_ALL=zh_CN.GB18030To modify the encoding settings of your terminal, set the current window to the gbk encoding.
+Please operate according to the instructions on the terminal interface.

 Notice